ivivanov18/JAVASCRIPT_30_DAYS_CHALLENGE/README.md

 #### CONSOLE.TIME

 Start with `console.time(<string indicating what we are measuring>)` , do the action, then at the end finish with `console.timeEnd(<same string as in the beginning of timer>)`

+### DAY 10 - Hold Shift To Check Multiple Checkboxes

+#### Click event on checkbox

+Will fire even if you use your keyboard.